willymcallister/willymcallister.github.io/_articles/ideal-elements-and-sources.md

 $\displaystyle U = \int p \,dt = \int v\,\text C \,\dfrac{dv}{dt}\,dt = \text C\int v \,dv$

-If we assume the capacitor voltage was $0\,\text V$ at the beginning of the integration, then the integral evaluates to:
+If we assume the capacitor voltage was $0\,\text V$ at the beginning of the integration, then the integral evaluates to,

 $U = \dfrac 12 \,\text C \,v^2$